gkjohnson/convert-three-examples-to-imports/README.md

 # convert-three-examples-to-imports

-Script for converting files javascript and html files in the examples folder of the [THREE.js](https://github.com/mrdoob/three.js) repo to use es6 imports.
+Script for converting the javascript and html files in the examples folder of the [THREE.js](https://github.com/mrdoob/three.js) repo to use es6 imports.

 ## Assumptions & Exceptions